AdaLollA/HnB-Automation/1 - Lecture/Lecture Alexander/Lecture 2/Challenges/RGB LED/ReadMe.md

 # Challenge: RGB LED
 ## Alexander Stelzhammer, S1810455024

+This task was done with the help of Iris.
+To see her side of the documentation, please refer to [her documentation](../../../../Lecture%20Iris/Lecture%202/ReadMe.md#Switch%20RGB%20Light%20with%20Colour%20Picker).

 ### Task
 Using a color picker on a mobile phone the user should be able to manipulate a RGB LED lamp's color.